jmccarrell/public-notes/more-git-notes.md

     - this just deletes the branch pointer from the remote.  it will typically live until a garbage collection run, so it is often easy to recover if accidentally deleted.

+## Michael Parkin recommended git practice site
+   I can't remember if this is what I did, but https://github.com/eficode-academy/git-katas